prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 1. Validator Client: register validator

-validator `proposer-settings` will need to be configured to set through the one of the following ways to `register` the validator against the builder.
+Validator `proposer-settings` will need to be configured to set through one of the following ways to `register` the validator against the builder.
 Having your validator registered against the builder is a requirement for using custom builders.

 The builder can be configured through the `proposer-settings` in the following ways.
  - starting with the `--proposer-settings-file` flag providing it with an appropriate json or yaml file that includes builder settings.
 Guide and example on this configuration [here](../execution-node/fee-recipient.md#advanced-configure-mev-builder-and-gas-limit).